AMERICAN UNIVERSITY OF BEIRUT

 John Hayden, a Canadian with a degree in history from Toronto, is a master’s candidate in the political studies and public administration department and an active member of the AUB choir.
 He landed third, receiving $2000.

-Ruth Bonazza, a Canadian-American with a degree in international affairs, is currently focusing on social and behavioral sciences at AUB, after having studied in Japan and taught school children in several places.
+Ruth Bonazza, a Canadian-American with a degree in international affairs, is currently focusing on social and behavioural sciences at AUB, after having studied in Japan and taught school children in several places.
 She is an avid reader and swimmer and came to Lebanon because she fell in love with its beautiful rocks in a picture atlas book.
 She won the fourth prize, or $1000.

 Paul Ramia, a biology pre-medical student who loves public speaking and athletics, came in fifth with a $500 prize; while Tarek Tutunji, a PSPA graduate who is currently pursuing a master’s degree in comparative politics, is a member of the University Student-Faculty Committee, a writer for Outlook, and enjoys filming.
 He placed sixth, also receiving $500.